 So what should marketers do about it?
 Here are three starting points:

 1. Understand the consumer financial experience.

-Spend time with your revenue cycle team to understand existing policies and approaches to working with consumer as payor.
+Spend time with your revenue cycle team to understand existing policies and approaches to working with consumer as payer.
 What financing terms does your health system offer (beyond financial assistance)?
 What do your paper or digital statements look like, and how many are sent each week?
 What is the average post-insurance balance owed by patients and how has that changed over the last five years?
 How easy is it to pay a bill over time?
-How much of the total revenue of your health system is due from patients rather than commercial or government payors?
+How much of the total revenue of your health system is due from patients rather than commercial or government payers?
 Armed with this information you’ll have a good understanding of the way your health system shows up to consumers today and what’s at stake.

 2. Measure how consumers rate the experience today.

 How do consumers rate their financial experience?
 All providers we work with have focus groups and online panel groups.
 Use them to talk to patients about the financial experience, and measure satisfaction with the current billing experience.
 A simple five box customer satisfaction survey will get the lay of the land.
 Or you could find out your financial experience NPS score.
 At least one of our clients, St. Luke’s, got started with their approach after realizing that only 28% of their patients awarded top box satisfaction with the billing process.

 3. Develop and bring to life a patient financial journey.